MAD9137/f2024/docs/modules/week2/intro_to_swift.md

 The following videos will help give you an understanding of what playgrounds are, and how they will be used to learn Swift coding basics:

-The next video will show you how to create a Playground in Xcode:

 [Work with variables in a playground](https://www.linkedin.com/learning/programming-for-non-programmers-ios-12-and-swift-5/work-with-variables-in-a-playground?u=2199673)

 :::warning NOTE